Last Updated on

 You don’t need to travel to be happy.
 Some people are actually happier when they don’t.
 If you’re like me, you start your days with imaginary travels by opening your favorite flight search engine and by typing in different destinations.
 When you find a flight to a place you love, you start making scenarios of weekend trips, city breaks and lists of all the cool things you can do and see at the destination.
 This is like traveling a little every day.
 You can go to Larnaca Cyprus or to the South Pole by scrolling down the map on your screen.

-This is how you can easily end up by clicking on Larnaca on Wizz Air’s website.
+This is how you can easily end up by clicking on Larnaca on the website of a low cost European airline.
 If you’re lucky, flight prices for a four-night stay are incredibly low.
 Sometimes, they are as low as 50 Euros return (this is from Bucharest, where I live now).
 The Bucharest-Larnaca flight duration is only a little over two hours.
 One phone call and a few clicks later the tickets were bought, the hotel booked, and I was already searching for things to see in Cyprus.
 Little did I know I was going to see the beach, only the beach and almost nothing but the beach.
 Well, I also saw a lot of cats.
 You can’t eat one single meal here without ten pairs of round eyes staring at your mouth.

 Where Is Cyprus?
 What About Larnaca?